ish-rat/Forecasting-Renewable-Energy-of-U.S.-for-next-5-Years/README.md

 MS Project: Time Series Analysis

 ABSTRACT:
-This paper aims to present a forecast for renewable energy production in the USA for next 5 years.
+The purpose of this study was to model and forecast renewable energy production in the USA over the next five years using the ARIMA modell of time series analysis.